PhrozenByte/pymail/README.md

   --version    Output version information and exit

 Please report bugs using GitHub at <https://github.com/PhrozenByte/pymail>.
-Besides, you will find general help and information about cron-notify there.
+Besides, you will find general help and information about pymail there.
 ```

 Config